mathiash98/facebook-clone/README.md

 * [MongoDB](https://mongodb.org/) - To emulate a s3 bucket or similar, used for images.
 I chosed to save in database instead of on filesystem because I think that is more realistic in for future products, where you need backups and or saves the file in Azure Bucket or s3 storage or whatever those services are called.

 ## Features
-- Real time chat with socket.io
+- Real time chat with socket.io.
+With annoying popup chat when friends message you.
 ![chat.gif]

 - Posts with multiple images